-The Continuous Presence of Gravity Waves in the Upper Atmosphere above Arecibo Observatory, Puerto Rico – an Unsolved Mystery
+The Continuous Presence of Gravity Waves in the Upper Atmosphere above Arecibo Observatory, Puerto Rico – a resolved Mystery?

 In the earth’s atmosphere, compressional and gravitational forces (i.e., buoyancy forces) combine to produce upwardly propagating waves known as atmospheric gravity waves (GWs).
 Because of their compressional component, these waves are sometimes referred to as acoustic-gravity waves.
 However, they are distinct from acoustic waves, which have much smaller spatial dimensions.
 Waves with only gravity as the restoring force occur on the surface of the ocean (ocean gravity waves), but in the atmosphere where density varies gradually with altitude, the waves exist in the medium and have a compressional component.
 In the troposphere/stratosphere, GWs generate relatively small perturbations in wind speed, temperature, and density.
 However, the vertical flux of wave energy is proportional to the product of atmospheric density and the wind speed-squared.
 Thus, as the waves propagate to greater heights where atmospheric density is lower, wind speeds become greater.
 Classic sources of GWs in the lower atmosphere include strong thunderstorms and mesoscale convective systems, air flow over mountains and other orographic features, perturbations in the jet stream, tsunamis, earthquakes, and volcanoes.
 Sources at high altitudes include variations in Joule and particle heating rates in the auroral region, nonlinearities in upwardly propagating atmospheric tides, and the passing of the terminator during a solar eclipse.
 GW periods range from 5 min to several hours, and their horizontal wavelengths extend from several kilometers to roughly 1000 km.
 A pictorial representation of a GW is presented below.

 Examples of radar measurements of GWs above Arecibo are provided below.
-The data in Figures 2 and 3 were obtained with the high-resolution photoelectron technique and are presented as waterfall plots.
-Figures 4 and 5 compare the high-resolution technique with lightly filtered center line observations recorded simultaneously.
-In this case, the data are shown in range-time-intensity format.
-The electron density fluctuation caused by the GW is shown as a percentage relative to background for the high-resolution results, and a modified signal-to-noise ratio that is proportional to electron density variation is used for the center line measurements.
-There is a one-to-one correspondence between GW structures observed with the two techniques, but the resolution achievable with the center line technique is not quite as good as that obtained with photoelectrons.
-Figure 6 shows more recent center line data that are optimally filtered.
-The heavier filtering allows GWs to be clearly seen day and night.
+The data in the first figure below were obtained with an ultra high-resolution photoelectron technique two.
+The electron density fluctuation caused by the GW is shown as a percentage relative to background for the high-resolution results.
+The second figure below shows data obtained with the first technique at night.
+There is a one-to-one correspondence between GW structures observed with the two techniques, but the resolution achievable with the center line technique at night is not as good as that obtained with photoelectrons during the daytime.
 The GW imprints curve toward increasing time at altitudes below about 150 km because the GW vertical wavelength is shorter at these heights and therefore the vertical phase velocity is smaller.
-The short wavelength waves arrive after the faster long wavelength waves.
+The short wavelength waves arrive after the faster long wavelength waves are present.